shuibing9420/shuibing9420.github.io/_news/announcement_ccf_representative.md

 related_posts: false
 ---

-I am selected as one of the three representative members for the CCF Zhejiang University district and will be attending the first meeting of the 13th CCF Member Representative Conference.
+I am selected as a representative to attend the 13th CCF Conference in Shenyang.